Pratima Bhoumik: Early life and education

 Bhoumik was born in Barnarayan, Sipahijala District, Tripura.
 She is the daughter of late Debendra Kumar Bhoumik.
-She completed her graduation in bio-science in 1991 at Women's College, Agartala, which is affiliated with Tripura University.
+She completed her degree in bio-science in 1991 at Women's College, Agartala, which is affiliated with Tripura University.

 Career

-In 2019, Bhoumik was elected to the Lok Sabha from the Tripura West as a member of the Bharatiya Janata Party, having defeated sitting MP and Communist Party of India (Marxist) candidate Sankar Prasad Datta and Congress candidate Subal Bhowmick by a huge margin.
+In 2019, Bhoumik was elected to the Lok Sabha from the Tripura West constituency as a member of the Bharatiya Janata Party, having defeated the sitting MP and Communist Party of India (Marxist) candidate Sankar Prasad Datta and the Congress candidate Subal Bhowmick by a huge margin.
 She was also elected to the Tripura Legislative Assembly in 2023 from the Dhanpur Assembly constituency but resigned a few days later to retain her Lok Sabha seat and ministerial portfolio.
 Since 2016, she has also been a State General Secretary of the BJP Tripura unit.

 As party whip of Lok Sabha

-Bhoumik was included in the Bharatiya Janata Party's Lok Sabha whip list.
+Bhoumik was included on the Bharatiya Janata Party's Lok Sabha whip list.